mnicole90/wordpress-openai-translation/README.md

 ## Installation

 1. Download the plugin into your `wp-content/plugins` directory.
-2. In your terminal, run `composer install` in the plugin directory.
-3. Activate the plugin in your Wordpress admin panel.
+2. Activate the plugin in your Wordpress admin panel.

+### Using SymfonyLocaleValidator component

+If you want to use the Symfony Locale Validator, in your terminal run `composer install` in the plugin directory and set the environment variable `OPENAI_TRANSLATION_VALIDATOR`to `symfony`.

 ## Usage